iay/shibboleth-build-docker/README.md

 The image will be tagged as `shibboleth-build-docker:site`.

-To execute the environment, type `openjdk-site/run`
+To execute the environment, type `openjdk-site/run`.

+For large projects, you may find that building the site takes a very long time inside a container.
+Refer to the [Performance](#performance) section below for an explanation and some tuning suggestions.

 ## openjdk-7-centos-7